Wildlife Garden, Chipping Campden, Gloucestershire, UK

 The design, development and execution over several years of a large wildlife garden

-Biodiversity, sustainability, nature, wildlife and the environment are the key elements to the design of this garden.
+To create the perfect wildlife garden there needs to be a great mix of biodiversity, sustainability, nature and wildlife.
 The property is being redesigned, so using architect’s drawings we are able to provide a detailed design for a large wildlife garden stretching for c.
 10 acres.

-The lake is located almost centrally in the site, so a network of self-binding gravel pathways are designed to enable the client to walk around the garden, sit by the lake, swim and enjoy the space without having to tread across the lawns.
-New meadows will be sown around the lake, and because the house is positioned on slightly higher ground a series of ha-has and steps are designed to create sculptural aesthetics within the space.
+The lake in this wildlife garden is located almost centrally in the site, so a network of self-binding gravel pathways are designed to enable the client to walk around the garden, sit by the lake, swim and enjoy the space without having to tread across the lawns.
+New meadows will be sown around the lake, and because the house is positioned on slightly higher level a series of ha-has and steps are designed to create sculptural aesthetics within the space.

 A new external office building provides the perfect writing den for the client/author, overlooking the lake and the wildlife beyond.